-Prior to, or once the donor's body has been accepted, we need a faxed copy of the donor card.
-If there is no existing donor card, we will fax an Agreement toDonation form that must be signed by the Next-of-Kin or Health Care Power of Attorney and two, non-partial witnesses.
-The form must be FAXED back to us in order to legitimize the donation and we must receive it prior to our authorizing transportation to our facility.
+Prior to, or once the donor's body has been accepted, we need a copy of the donor card sent to us via fax or secure email.
+If there is no existing donor card, we will provide an Agreement to Donation form that must be signed by the Next-of-Kin or Health Care Power of Attorney and two, non-partial witnesses.
+In order to legitimize the donation we must receive a faxed or securely emailed, signed copy prior to our authorizing transportation to our facility.
 We also need the original, signed copies of the donor card or Agreement to donation mailed back to us or sent with body in the care of the transport service.

-Often hospitals, hospices, nursing homes, funeral homes and banks will assist you to receive and send faxes for body donation.
+Hospitals, hospices, nursing homes, funeral homes will assist you to receive and send faxes for body donation.
 UPS Stores, FedEx Stores and office supply stores like Office Max and Office Depot have fax machines.
+We can also work with you via secure email.